Fish are an amazing best for people of all ages.

 This powerful option from Penn Plax is a hanging aquarium filter with poly-fiber floss cartridge media to remove debris and a carbon cartridge to eliminate chemicals and odors from the water.

 It also utilizes an internal sponge to help colonize the helpful bacteria that the aquarium needs to clear ammonia and nitrates.
 Maintenance is generally light and the filters are easy to change.

 Another feature of this filter is the external Bio-Falls which helps the bacteria clear impurities from the water.
 The water output can be adjusted from high to low so you won’t have to worry about disturbing your fish with the cascade.

-Penn Plax is a family owned business that’s been around since 1959 and specialize in making quality, reliable pet products for an affordable price.
+Penn Plax is a family-owned business that’s been around since 1959 and specializes in making quality, reliable pet products for an affordable price.
 This filter is available in different sizes to fit a range of different aquariums and filters 175 gallons per hour.
 It’s a good choice for tanks up to 50 gallons.